 With today's advanced technology and digital media, one would think that tracking simple T&E expenditures would be efficient.
 Yet with technological advancements comes new and innovative ways for individuals to side-step control procedures and slip the inadvertent expense through the system.
 This webinar will discuss the impact of T&E abuse on various risk areas.
 Among other discussions, the course will also highlight areas of T&E abuse that often go unnoticed and result in expenditure fraud.

-Ms. Lynn Fountain is the author of two technical books that released in 2015; Raise the Red Flag - The Internal Auditors Guide to Fraud Evaluations and Leading the Internal Audit Function.
-In addition, Lynn is a frequent blogger on the LinkedIn platform and has also had numerous articles published in professional and technical publications.
+Ms. Fountain is the author of two technical books that released in 2015; Raise the Red Flag - The Internal Auditors Guide to Fraud Evaluations and Leading the Internal Audit Function.
+Also, she is a frequent blogger on the LinkedIn platform and has also had numerous articles published in professional and technical publications.
 She is currently authoring a third technical book on corporate ethics and the internal auditor’s challenge.
-She has performed as an adjunct instructor for the School of Business for Grantham University and developed the first internal audit curriculum for the School of Business at the University of Kansas.
+She has worked as an adjunct instructor for the School of Business at the Grantham University and developed the first internal audit curriculum for the School of Business at University of Kansas.
 She obtained her BSBA from Pittsburgh State University and her MBA from Washburn University in Kansas.
-She has her CGMA, CRMA credentials and CPA certificate (non-active).
+She has her CGMA, CRMA credentials, and CPA certificate (non-active).